 The lead photo on your profile right now

 Open your profile.
 Look at the lead.
 What fraction of the vertical frame is your face?
 Where do your eyes land relative to the upper third?
 Is there a hat, sunglasses, or a friend in the slot meant for you alone?
 The 3-rule stack is the only check that matters in that slot.
+And if the face is framed right but the smile still reads tight, that is a separate fix — how to smile in photos so it looks real.

 The lead-photo prompt, and the rest of the five-photo dating pack, lives in the $19 Image Prompt Pack.
 Or skip the prompt altogether: Dream Photo Studio renders a lead-worthy photo from a single selfie, nothing to paste.